GasiorowskiPiotr/express-ai/README.md

 ```

 This setup logs every request and every unhandled exception that happens during the processing of request.
+The last parameter in the first line is disabline AI autocollection feature.
 In order to use custom logging inside of you route handler, you need to do the following:

 ```